ssmirr/appdev-chapters/loops.md

  - The `.times` method executed the block of code the second time.
  - Etc.

-Why does `.times` start by assigning `0` to its block variable rather than `1`?
+Why does `.times` start by assigning `0` to its block variable during the first iteration, rather than `1`?
 Well, that's just how the author of the `.times` method made it work.
-We can easily solve the off-by-one problem by adding `1` to `mississipis` before converting it to a string for output.

-Fortunately, we don't need to; Ruby provides lots of other looping convenience methods that we can take advantage of instead, and each one assigns different values to its block variable.
+Fortunately, Ruby provides lots of other looping convenience methods that we can take advantage of instead, and each one assigns different values to its block variable.

 In the REPL above, replace `10.times` with each of the following and play around with the arguments to get a sense of how each method works: